kcarnold/cs344/next_year.md

 * Reporting: clearer delineation of *problem statement* vs *student answer*.
 * More data wrangling?
 * Clarify to students what *limitations* means (e.g., "time to finish the project" is not a limitation)
+* If using Colab: share the working directory with me?
+Use underscores instead of dashes in filenames.

 ### Project Debrief